itrocks-ts/decorator/README.md

 }
 ```

-Check your decorators values from anywhere in your code:
+Retrieve decorator values from anywhere in your code:
 ```ts
 console.log(componentOf(Document, 'code'))         // false
 console.log(componentOf(Document, 'components'))   // true
 ```

-It works with objects too:
+It also works with objects:
 ```ts
 console.log(componentOf(new Document, 'components'))   // true
 ```

 ### Tips and tricks

-Experimental decorators allow you to dynamically call decorators after your class or property has been declared.
+Experimental decorators allow you to dynamically apply them after your class or property has been declared.
-In the examples above, decorators may have been added dynamically while calling:
+In the examples above, decorators could have been added dynamically while calling:
 ```ts
 // Class decorator
 Actions(['create', 'update'])(RestrictedService)